Text by CLOT Magazine

 Davide Tomat (aka Tomat) is a producer and sound designer from Turin focused on space drone ambient sounds, psychedelic electronic music and crooked rhythms.
 He is also one half of the audiovisual project SPIME.IM.

-The video is made of a sequence of redrawn photographs, videos, datasets, newspaper and magazine articles that the artist and the director took, shot and exchanged during the first lockdown, precisely between March and May 2020, the period in which the Diistemi was conceived.
-Re-designed and cropped into beautiful and colourful new forms the material represents a window over what we lived, and what we missed during the lockdown.
+The video comprises a sequence of redrawn photographs, videos, datasets, and newspaper and magazine articles that the artist and the director took, shot and exchanged during the first lockdown, precisely between March and May 2020, the period in which the Diistemi was conceived.
+Re-designed and cropped into beautiful and colourful new forms, the material represents a window over what we lived, and what we missed during the lockdown.

 For Tomat, the idea was to experience the world outside from a door lock or from a little hole on the wall.
 Rosa’s video is a straight representation of how he and Camilla felt and relate to the world outside in those days.
-Camilla Soave adds that the images and the references are the ones coming out from our laptop or phone (hers in particular which is an iPhone SE, without an HD cool camera ) but they wanted to be clear and faithful to the period in which they had to stay at home and set up some sort of data bubble.
-Through this material, which is not deliberately shown in the video, I have created undefined shapes of a precise time frame.
+Camilla Soave adds that the images and the references are the ones coming out from our laptop or phone (hers in particular, which is an iPhone SE, without an HD cool camera ) but they wanted to be clear and faithful to the period in which they had to stay at home and set up some data bubble.
+I have created undefined shapes of a precise time frame through this material, which is not deliberately shown in the video.

-As for the editing process, she also shares that even though the video is completely digital, it is possible to see a kind of craftsmanship.
-In a moment when it has been evident that there was uncertainty about what was going on.
-The same uncertainty is reflected in the video, it’s not clear what is shown off or what is only a brief drop of colour.
+As for the editing process, she also shares that even though the video is completely digital, it is possible to see a kind of craftsmanship in a moment when there was evident uncertainty about what was going on.
+The same uncertainty is reflected in the video.
+It’s not clear what is shown off or what is only a brief drop of colour.
 Soave continues it was a long process as she had to redraw all the pictures and crop all the videos by hand.
-There is a meaning behind the material and is that the photographs are what we have immortalized during those three months and the videos, mainly nature shots, represent what we missed during the lockdown.
+There is a meaning behind the material: the photographs are what we have immortalized during those three months, and the videos, mainly nature shots, represent what we missed during the lockdown.